GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
+> ### When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.
 >
-> ~ *David Parnas*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts